 How?
 A dream and a dash of courage are good places to start.
 Planning, budgeting, marketable skills, resourcefulness, persistence and connecting with other like-minded people go along way too!

-We are choosing to maximize our experience here on planet Earth and to provide our children with a multitude of experiences so that when they venture out on their own, they will have the skills to confidently design their own place in this human experience.
+We are choosing to maximize our experiences here on planet Earth and to provide our children with a multitude of opportunities so that when they venture out on their own, they will have the skills to confidently design their own place in this human realm.

-As I tell them every night at bedtime, “Be true to yourself, and the rest will fall in place.”
+As I whisper in their ear every night at bedtime, “Be true to yourself, and the rest will fall in place.”
 Simple and true.

 This is not our American Dream nor even our Mexican Dream.
 It is just simply and joyfully, Our Dream.